NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Hell Hound.md

     desc: "`pf2:1` Jaws +13 (magical, unholy)\n__Damage__  1d8 + 4 piercing 1d6 fire"

   - name: "Hellfire Breath"
-    desc: "`pf2:1` (divine,fire,unholy) The hell hound breathes flames that deal 4d6 fire damage to all creatures in a 15-foot cone (DC 19 Reflex check save).\nThe hell hound can't use Hellfire Breath again for 1d4 rounds.
+    desc: "`pf2:1` (divine,fire,unholy) The hell hound breathes flames that deal 4d6 fire damage to all creatures in a 15-foot cone (DC 19 Reflex check save).\n\nThe hell hound can't use Hellfire Breath again for 1d4 rounds.
 If the hell hound would take fire damage or be targeted by a fire effect, their Hellfire Breath recharges."

   - name: "Pack Attack"
     desc: "  The hell hound's Strikes deal 1d4 extra damage to creatures within the reach of at least two of the hell hounds' allies."